 The electronic structure of MgB2 is such that there are two types of electrons at the Fermi level with very different behavioral traits, one of which (sigma-bonding) is much more strongly superconducting than the other (pi-bonding).

-This contradicts conventional theories of phonon-mediated superconductivity, which believe that all electrons act in the same way.
-Theoretical understanding of MgB2 properties has been almost attained by modeling two energy gaps.
-In 2001, it was thought to behave very much like a metallic than a cuprate superconductor.
+This contradicts conventional theories of phonon-mediated superconductivity, which believe that all electrons act similarly.
+A theoretical understanding of MgB2 superconductivity has been almost attained by modeling two energy gaps.
+In 2001, it was thought to behave more like a metallic than a cuprate superconductor.

 The Ginzburg-Landau parameters are thus 0.66±0.02 and 3.68, respectively.
 Because the first is less than 1/√2, and the second is greater, the first clearly indicates marginal type-I superconductivity, and the second strongly suggests type-II superconductivity.

 It’s been predicted that when two very different electron bands produce two quasiparticles, one with a coherence length indicating type I superconductivity and the other with a coherence length indicating type II superconductivity, vortices will attract at large distances and repel at small distances.
 At a critical distance, the potential energy among vortices is minimized.